Subhas Chandra Bose Biography

 Political Pursuits

-After being released from the prison in 1927, Bose began his full-fledged political career.
+After being released from prison in 1927, Bose began his full-fledged political career.
 He secured the position of the general secretary of the ‘Congress Party’ and started working alongside Jawaharlal Nehru.

 Three years later, Bose became the mayor of Calcutta.
 In the mid-1930s, he traveled to Europe, visiting Indian students and European politicians, including Benito Mussolini.